SQL SUBSTRING Function

 CHARINDEX ('@', [Email]) + 1

-Finding the length of Email using LEN Function
+The next line is finding the length of the Email using LEN Function.

 LEN([Email])

-On the whole, it will start at the index position after the @ symbol and End when the string ends.
+Overall, the server will start at the index position after the @ symbol and End when the string ends.

 SELECT [FirstName]